-The proposed project would allow New Jersey to connect 1,200MW of offshore wind and the ability to expand to a total of 1,600MW.
-This could either be directed at the current awards in New Jersey's second OREC solicitation where 1,510MW at Cardiff and 1,148MW at Smithburg were awarded, or the entire amount or a portion of the entire amount could be used for future New Jersey OREC procurements. - Capacity market benefits, that may give rise to New Jersey ratepayer cost savings (which is the primary evaluation metric), including through CETL increases, improved resiliency/redundancy, avoided future costs (such as future reliability upgrades or aging facilities replacements): Capacity market benefits are difficult to extract for an Option 1b proposal.
-However, the project does add resiliency to the grid as it proposes to from near Scull substation to Cardiff substation.
-It also reduces future upgrade costs to add an additional 400MW of transmission transfer capability to Cardiff.
+The proposed project would allow New Jersey to connect 2,800MW of offshore wind.
+This could either be directed at the current awards in New Jersey's second OREC solicitation where 1,510MW at Cardiff and 1,148MW at Smithburg were awarded, or the entire amount or a portion of the entire amount could be used for future New Jersey OREC procurements.

+Capacity market benefits, that may give rise to New Jersey ratepayer cost savings (which is the primary evaluation metric), including through CETL increases, improved resiliency/redundancy, avoided future costs (such as future reliability upgrades or aging facilities replacements):